jetbrains-academy/algo-challenges-in-kotlin/Warmup/Count Blocks of Ones with Updates/task_template.md

 </div>

-Implement an interface that supports the following three operations for the given binary string:
+Implement an interface that supports the following three operations for a given binary string:
    1. get the number of 1's in the string,
    2. get the number of blocks of 1's in the string,
    3. flip a given bit of the string.